 Reaffirmation of Accreditation is the step in which HLC-trained peer reviewers examine all of the findings and evidence from the other AQIP procedures to provide assurance that an institution complies with all accreditation requirements.
 While not a de novo review of the institution, Reaffirmation of Accreditation comprises a comprehensive examination of questions and conclusions raised by all the other AQIP procedures, one that recognizes the possibility that there may still be unsettled issues of compliance with the five Criteria for Accreditation.
 If any such issues remain from the earlier procedures, or if any arise during the Reaffirmation procedure itself, there are defined and deliberate steps to be followed to deal with them.

 Every eight years in AQIP's Reaffirmation process, the AQIP Comprehensive Quality Review visiting team makes any of the following recommendations to The Higher Learning Commission's Institutional Actions Council (IAC):

 AQIP Reaffirmation of Accreditation reviews are scheduled eight years in advance, when an

 institution joins the Academic Quality Improvement Program or when an institution already

 participating in AQIP is reaffirmed via the AQIP Reaffirmation of Accreditation process.
 In conducting these reviews, the AQIP Reaffirmation review panel examines the following materials for each institution:

-The panel also reviews any other major reports or documents that are part of the institution's permanent HLC files.
-Two lead panelists from the AQIP Reaffirmation of Accreditation draft a recommendation to be reviewed and approved by the entire panel before it is forwarded to the Institutional Actions Council.
+The visiting team also reviews any other major reports or documents that are part of the institution's permanent HLC files.
+The visiting team drafts a recommendation to be reviewed by HLC and then the institution for response before it is forwarded to the Institutional Actions Council.
 The Institutional Actions Council reviews all documents and votes to accept or modify the recommendations of the panel.
 This action then goes to the HLC Board of Trustees for final disposition.